 Being ‘customer centric’ – a term many of us have heard – is the answer to reconnection, which essentially entails refocusing the business from the customer’s viewpoint.
-This may be a simple answer but doing this effectively is not always so easy.
-However, with their wealth of skills and experience, design thinkers across the disciplines, including UX and CX, can confidently fast track businesses to ‘customer first’ principles.
+This maybe a simple answer but doing this effectively is not always so easy.
+Design thinkers across the disciplines, including UX and CX business, can confidently fast track into ‘customer first’ principles.

-To accommodate audience’s appetite, the experiences we engage with are now being designed more holistically with a focus on how deeply they affect our lives both emotionally and physically.
-The result are journeys that truly acknowledge customers as individuals, infuse targeted expertise freely and actually support aspects of their self-development.
+To accommodate the appetite audience demand, the future of the experiences we engage with will be designed more holistically with a focus on how deeply they affect our lives both emotionally and physically.
+The result will be journeys that truly acknowledge customers as individuals, infuse targeted expertise freely and actually support aspects of self-development.

 There is a bright future ahead for those brands ready to go the extra mile and put customer emotions at the centre of their proposition.
 Are you ready?